The Tobacco Barn – User guide

 Health and Safety

 Please be aware of potential hazards around the site, such as rock piles, and keep young children under supervision at all times, especially around the pool and the pond.
 We will not be held responsible for injuries resulting from accidents.
-We strongly advise that you take out comprehensive travel insurance with public liability insurance.
+We strongly advise that you take out comprehensive travel insurance.

 Please mind your head on low-hanging beams in the gîte, especially on the way up to the mezzanine sitting room.